bdahal1/TestCaseManagementSystem/README.md

 5. Open mysql and create a database tcms
 6. Run the project.
 After successful running, all the tables will be created by spring boot applicaiton in mysql.
 7. Inside Dump folder there is a file.
 Open in Workbench and then run it only after you confirm that tables are created.
 8. In User table there are 2 users.
-Uname: bdahal and Pass: bdahal for QA manager role and Uname: spaneru and pass: spaneru for QA Engineer role.
+Uname: bdahal and Pass: bdahal for QA manager role and Uname: rkhatri and pass: rkhatri for QA Engineer role.
 9. Open postman and start using apis.
 Look for base url in application.properties and Controller files for endpoints.
 Swagger comming soon